iamnbutler/iamnbutler.github.io/content/note/tailwind-themed-icons.md

 That is the first thing I thought of when I tried to get this working.
 It is possible to get this working by extending your `tailwind.config.js` (more [here](https://tailwindcss.com/docs/stroke#customizing)), but there is an easier way that allows you to style all icons at once: `stroke-current` (and `fill-current`).

-## Using `stroke-current`
+## Using `fill-current`

-It wasn't obvious what this would do when it popped up in my IntelliSense when I try to complete `stroke-` the first time. `stroke-current` takes whatever text color is on it's parent and sets it's `stroke` to that color.
+It wasn't obvious what this would do when it popped up in my IntelliSense when I try to complete `fill-` the first time. `fill-current` takes whatever text color is on it's parent and sets it's `fill` to that color.
 This also gets re-applied when the color mode changes, which gives us a really simple way to swap svg colors as the theme changes.

 In the end, it looks like this: